lahiru-panduka/Pima-Indian-Diabetes-Data-Analysis/README.md

 - Instructions:
     - Clone this repository.
     - Download the data from the UCI Machine Learning Repository and place it in the data folder.
-    - Install dependencies: pip install pandas scikit-learn matplotlib seaborn
+    - Install dependencies: pip install pandas matplotlib seaborn
     - Run the main analysis script: python main.py (Replace "main.py" with the script name).